 Video of the Day

 Depending on the cultivar, gardenias bloom from spring into early fall.
-So, it is possible to plant a number of varieties to enjoy the flowers all season.
-Cultivars range from large, hedge-type shrubs that can reach heights of 8 feet, such as Gardenia jasminoides 'Fortuniana,' to dwarf varieties that average in the 3-foot to 4-foot range, such as Gardenia jasminoides 'Kleim's Hardy,'to ground cover sizes that only reach about 12 inches in height, such as Gardenia jasminoides 'Radicans'.
+So, it is possible to plant a number of cultivars to enjoy the flowers all season.
+Cultivars range from large, hedge-type shrubs that can reach heights of 8 feet, such as the double-lowering Gardenia jasminoides 'Fortuniana,' to dwarf varieties that average in the 3-foot to 4-foot range, such as Gardenia jasminoides 'Kleim's Hardy,' to ground cover sizes that only reach about 18 to 24 inches in height, such as Gardenia jasminoides 'Radicans'.

 Best Uses for Gardenias

 Plant gardenias to take advantage of their showy flowers and their scent.
 Place them around doorways and along foundations.
-Smaller varieties can be planted in pots and placed on decks and patios.
-Larger varieties can be used as privacy hedges.
+Smaller cultivars can be planted in pots and placed on decks and patios.
+Larger types can be used as privacy hedges.
 Ground cover cultivars can line a walkway or fill in between other plants.

 Gardenias are favorites for cutting gardens, but try to handle the blossoms as little as possible because they can bruise.
 Cut the stems at a 45-degree angle and remove any leaves that will be below the surface of the water.
 Another option is to allow the blossoms to float in a bowl of water.